andrewharukihill/PUI2018_kyn227/HW2_kyn227/README.md

 - Lab 3 completed 20 September 2018, worked collaboratively with Qin Yu and Vaidehi

 #### Assignment 2
-1. Sourced for a data set from NYUOPENDATA (Department of City Planning, NYC population by Neighbourhood)
+1. Sourced for a data set from the Department of Environmental Protection (DEP)
-2. Rendered a table for the 7 Values of the data file
+2. Rendered a table for the first 7 Values of the data file
-3. Remove all and left 2 columns (Population and Year)
+3. Remove all and left 2 columns
 4. Plotted the 2 coloumns in a scatter plot.
+NB: Date is not considered a numerical value.
 - Lab 3 completed 20 September 2018, worked collaboratively with Qin Yu and Vaidehi